jamarphi/pen_engine/ext/platforms/mac_ios/README.md

 In Build Settings -> C++ Language Dialect, make sure it is C++17.

+In General -> Deployment clear the entry for Main Interface.

+In your Info.plist remove the Storyboard key and set the value Delegate Class Name to PenMacIOSAppDelegate.

 ---------------------------------------------------------------------------

 # 1.8.2.1 - Mac And IOS Bluetooth